 (3) Heeding assumptions is like making decisions based on rumors.
 Assumptions and rumors are cut from the same cloth.
+When an assumption surfaces, trace it to its source and verify it.
+If it’s true, it’s not an assumption.
+If it’s false, it’s blocking progress.

 (4) When a viable idea is on the table, it should be decided on its own merit.
-When an assumption presents itself, trace it to its source and verify it.
-If it’s true, it’s not an assumption.
-It’s policy.
-If it’s false, it’s a barrier to progress.

 (5) Keep track of common assumptions.
 If the same assumptions regularly show up, write them down, solve them, document what’s true, and keep a copy at hand.

 (6) To streamline “assumption resolution,” think through who is best suited to resolve each type.
 Options might include the CEO, the lawyer, the HR department, a consultant, and so on.
 For quick and easy assumptions, an email should suffice.
 Moderate examples might entail a phone call or meeting.
 Complex situations will need time for deliberation.